fel1x-developer/fel1x-developer/README.md

 Goals of 2023
 - immplement things in FreeBSD Wiki Ideas page

+Other goals that will be conducted if I have enough time.
+- port Wayland to FreeBSD COMPLETELY

 <!---
 fel1x-developer/fel1x-developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.